Thursday, December 19, 2019

 Because I've looked at the Young's Literal Translation of Matthew 2:1 I no longer think the Magi had to arrive in Jerusalem the exact same day Jesus was born.
 But I still reject saying it had to be two years later.
 Maybe you could make when they presented their gifts to Jesus the role Pentecost plays in the nativity narrative?

-Update December 25th 2023: I'm adding to this post even though I've retired this Blog because I felt I needed add something.
+Update December 25th 2023: I'm adding to this post even though I've retired this Blog because I felt I needed to add something.

 And so if we place the visit of the Magi not two years later but still after the Presentation in The Temple on Ascension Day, perhaps Pentecost makes sense?